flyingpeach/flyingpeach.github.io/docs/index.markdown

 </p>

 #### **Internal feedback in sensorimotor systems**
 The standard model of sensorimotor processing involves signal flows from sensory inputs to sensory areas, then from sensory areas to motor areas.
 However, massive amounts of signal flow in the opposite direction (i.e. from motor areas back toward sensory areas) are observed in the cortex; we refer to these signals as internal feedback.
 What function does internal feedback serve, and why does the brain contain so much of it?
-We answer these questions using control theory; we [outline the presence of internal feedback](https://arxiv.org/abs/2110.05029
+We answer these questions using control theory.
+In this set of three papers geared toward control audiences, we [outline the presence of internal feedback](https://arxiv.org/abs/2110.05029
-){:target="_blank"} across a variety of organ systems and organisms , and apply both [standard control theory](https://arxiv.org/abs/2109.11752
+){:target="_blank"} across a variety of organ systems and organisms, and apply both [standard control theory](https://arxiv.org/abs/2109.11752
 ){:target="_blank"} and [distributed control theory](https://arxiv.org/abs/2109.11757
 ){:target="_blank"} to analyze internal feedback.
 In particular, we argue that the incorporation of local communication and localized behavior necessitates large amounts of internal feedback.
+We also explore additional connections to existing physiological and experimental data in [this preprint](https://arxiv.org/abs/2211.05922){:target="_blank"} geared toward a neuroscience/general audience.
 This work offers the first explanation for the large quantities of internal feedback observed in the cortex.
 Local and distributed processing also feature heavily in the analysis of chemical reaction networks, which is the subject of ongoing work.